 CE marking

-With the CE marking, the manufacturer assumes responsibility for the conformity of the construction product with the performance declared in the declaration of performance for the “essential characteristics” (the product characteristics stated in the relevant harmonized technical specification) and for compliance with all requirements of the Construction Products Regulation and other Union harmonization legislation relating to the product.
+With the CE marking, the manufacturer assumes responsibility for the conformity of the construction product with the performance declared in the declaration of performance for the “essential characteristics” (the product characteristics listed in the relevant harmonised technical specification) as well as for compliance with all requirements of the Construction Products Regulation and other EU harmonisation legislation applicable to the product.

-Member States may neither prohibit nor impede the making available on the market and use of construction products bearing the CE marking if the declared performance complies with the requirements applicable in the respective Member State.
-In Austria, the Building Materials List ÖE published by the OIB plays an important role here.
-It regulates the conditions of use of CE-marked products, taking into account specific national requirements.
+Member States may neither prohibit nor impede the placing on the market and use of construction products bearing the CE marking, provided that the declared performance meet the requirements applicable in the respective Member State.
+In Austria, the Baustoffliste ÖE published by OIB plays a key role in this context.
+It regulates the conditions of use of CE-marked products, while taking into account specific national requirements.

-The legal basis for CE marking has been the Construction Products Regulation (Regulation (EU) No. 305/2011) since July 1, 2013.
-Here you can find the consolidated version of November 17, 2024.
+Since 1 July 2013, the legal basis for CE marking has been the Construction Products Regulation (Regulation (EU) No. 305/2011).
+Here you can find the consolidated version as of November 17, 2024.

 From January 8, 2026, the new Construction Products Regulation (Regulation (EU) 2024/3110) will also apply.

-Parts of the old regulation relevant to CE marking are often not very different from the new provisions and will not be repealed until January 8, 2040.
-CE marking on the basis of the old Regulation (EU) No. 305/2011 is therefore still possible as long as no functions of the new Regulation, such as the declaration of sustainability, are required.
+Parts of the old regulation relevant to CE marking do not differ significantly from the new provisions and will not be repealed until January 8, 2040.
+CE marking based on the old Regulation (EU) No. 305/2011 is therefore still possible as long as no functions of the new Regulation, such as the declaration of sustainability, are required.

 Creation of the CE marking